MSC Cruises has made a significant investment in ship construction in the last 20 years, resulting in today’s diverse fleet that sails worldwide.

 Although medium ships by today’s standards, when launched, the Fantasia Class was a new generation of larger ships for MSC Cruises.
 Notably, MSC Fantasia was the first ship to have the MSC Yacht Club.

-Referred to as the ship-within-ship concept, staying in an MSC Yacht Club cabin provides guests with the ultimate in luxury with a butler, private restaurant, lounge, pool, and unlimited drinks.
+Referred to as the ship-within-ship concept, staying in an MSC Yacht Club cabin provides guests with a butler, private restaurant, lounge, pool, and unlimited drinks.

 MSC Preziosa